JLLeitschuh/security-research/bulk-pr-generation/temporary-file-local-information-disclosure/pr_message.md

 ```

 The API both creates the file securely, ie. with a random, non-conflicting name, with file permissions that only allow the currently executing user to read or write the contents of this file.
+By default, `Files.createTempFile("temp dir")` will create a file with the permissions `-rw-------`, which only allows the user that created the file to view/write the file contents.

 # :arrow_right: Vulnerability Disclosure :arrow_left: